salman-abedin/uniblocks/README.md

 # Uniblocks: Universal updatable status bar module generator

 Uniblocks wraps all of your status bar modules into a single string that updates only the part that has changed.
 This string can be used with any status bar application since Uniblocks itself handles all the updating.

 ## Features

 -  The modules can be updated without the status bar's interventions
 -  Updating is possible both periodically and manually
 -  Different modules can be updated at different intervals
+-  Can be used with any status bar application
--  Runs as fast as it gets. (hint: ~75 Lines of POSIX shell scripting with FIFO)
+-  Tiny & fast ( hint: ~80 lines of POSIX shellscript with only sleep calls)

 ## Dependencies

--  pgrep, xargs, mkfifo, sleep
+-  mkfifo, sleep

 ## Installation